Weiser High School: Athletics and clubs

 There is also a band.
-At first the girl students did baton twirling while the boys played instruments.
-In 1961, all gender students were playing instruments.
-That year, the band won third place in a contest in the Seafair Parade in Seattle, and then in another competition in the same event, the band won first place.
-The Idaho Statesman described the group as "one of the top-rate organizations of its kind in the area."
+The band initially had female students twirling batons while the male students played instruments.
+By 1961, all students were playing instruments.
+That year, the band won third place in a contest in the Seafair Parade in Seattle, as well as first place in another competition in the same event.
+The Idaho Statesman described the group as "one of the top-rate organizations of its kind in the area" after the parade.